coffeebe4code/disc/README.md

 **NOTE**
 This section will not cover the type safety possibilities.
 This is the bear minimum to run a program somewhat like what you expect.
+The `discr` tool will run the code provided, so long as its syntax makes a valid program. `((()))` is a valid program. `(()` is not a valid program.

+In many other dynamically typed languages, type checking will happen at run time.
+This has a performance implication, and this can easily be avoided if the developer who prefers a Dynamic and Weak understands the way the implicit conversions work.
+All type conversions and type checking will be discussed in the sections as they come up.
+These sections will be titled **Runtime Behavior**.
+This language has a `default` way of executing programs with the runner, and this will not change.
+You will find that the runner makes decisions about your programs in real time.
+That is why it is important to discuss how the runner will behave with regards to `weak and dynamic` execution.

 ---
 #### Identifiers